omarreis/vsop2013/planetfun/README.md

 It was generated using Hipparcos Input Catalogue (118k stars) Only objects with mag<8.0 were kept, resulting in 42k stars.
 Two star background maps available: with names and lines or plain stars.

-# 3d world
-The 3d world in this simulation uses ecliptic coordinates (x,y,z) in au.
-This is the same convention as vsop2013 results (the planet ephemeris used).
-This means that both the Earth and Star background spheres are tilted by 23°26′ (Earth's obliquity).
-Other planets orbit's are nearly parallel to Earth's, so planets z coordinates are usualy small ( except for Pluto which has a much larger obliquity )

 # Warning: not realistic
 A number of cheats introduced in version 1.0 were corrected in subsequent versions.